Kahiro-M/slackJsonToCsv/README.md

 #          'sqlite'      -> slack_log_sqlite.sql (SQLite format) and SlackLog.db output
 #                           (timestamp format [YYYY-MM-DD HH:MM:SS] only)
 #          other or NULL ->  *.csv output
+# argv 4 : unzip mode
+#          '1'           -> argv 1 is unzipped folder path
+#          'true'        -> argv 1 is unzipped folder path
+#          'nozip'       -> argv 1 is unzipped folder path
+#          'notzip'      -> argv 1 is unzipped folder path
+#          'not_zip'     -> argv 1 is unzipped folder path
+#          other or NULL -> argv 1 is zip file

 # ex.)